admarhi/TheProject/readme.md

 ## Running crawlers - instructions

 Both Selenium and Beautiful Soup crawlers should work just by running the appropriate files in the IDE or in command line.

+### Running Selenium
+Be sure to have geckodriver installed and adjust the path in line 14 of crypto_selenium.py
 ### Running scrapy spider

 #### On Linux